 After your pregnancy ends:

-Call OHP or ask the hospital to send a newborn notification to OHP.
+Call OHP to let them know your pregnancy has ended.
+You can also ask the hospital to send a newborn notification to OHP.
 OHP will cover your baby from birth.
 Your baby will also have [CCO name].

 Get a free nurse home visit with Family Connects Oregon.
 It is nurse home visiting program that is free for all families with newborns.
 A nurse will come to you for a check-up, newborn tips, and resources.
 [For CCOs with Family Connects in the area.]